A Classic Iran Tour

 Where will we be staying?

-We’ll be staying in a variety of accommodation – from larger hotels in Isfahan and Shiraz, to local hotels in Yazd and Kerman and wonderful, family-run guesthouses and even camping in the Kalout Desert.
+You’ll be staying in a variety of accommodation – from larger hotels to wonderful, family-run guesthouses and a desert camp.
 The accommodation has been chosen to give you a real glimpse of life in Iran.
+However, as this is a tailor-made trip, the accommodation can be altered to suit your exact tastes.

 What will the weather be like?

+This depends when you choose to go.
 In spring you can expect pleasantly warm days around 16-20 degrees and cool nights – down to around 5 degrees – especially in the desert.
-In summer the heat is ramping-up and can reach 40 degrees, so bring a good sun hat and cool clothes!
+In summer the heat is ramping-up and can reach 40 degrees, so you’ll need a good sun hat and cool clothes.
 In autumn the fierce heat gives way to balmy evenings and a lovely – though busier – time of year.
 But have no fear, we will supply you with a detailed packing list after you’ve signed up.

 We will provide you with an information pack after signing up to this trip, and this will detail any particular equipment we think either necessary or useful.